Together, every mother & family thrives

 Free.
 In-person.
 Peer-led.

-We provide free, in-person peer-led perinatal mental health support and care navigation — delivered in small, trauma-informed groups that prioritise safety, dignity and genuine connection.
+We provide free, in-person peer-led perinatal mental health support, delivered in small, trauma-informed groups that prioritise safety, dignity and genuine connection.
+We don't replace clinical care — we work alongside hospitals, GPs, psychologists and specialist services to strengthen continuity of care and help mothers find the right pathway for their needs.

-Every group is led by a trained Peer Leader with their own lived experience of perinatal mental health.
-Our Resident Grandma volunteers care for babies and toddlers at every session, so mothers can be fully present.
+Every group is led by a trained Peer Leader with lived experience of perinatal mental health.
+Our Resident Grandma volunteers currently support our Village Art, Neurodiverse Mothers and CALD Mothers groups by caring for babies and toddlers, so mothers can be fully present — with more sessions to follow as we grow.

 Our support groups

-mothers supported since becoming a registered charity in June 2024
+attendances by mothers since becoming a registered charity in June 2024

 • General Perinatal Mental Health Peer Support